OSH Answers Fact Sheets

 - Check that no tools, equipment, jacks or other obstructions are under the lift.

-- Ensure that everyone is standing clear of the lift before it is lowered.
+- Make sure that everyone is standing clear of the lift before it is lowered.

 - Lower the vehicle slowly and smoothly and allow the lift to go as low as possible.

-- Adjust lift arms or other supports, or remove chocks, as needed, so that the vehicle can be moved without bumping into any parts of the lift when the vehicle is driven out of the garage.
+- Adjust lift arms or other supports, or remove chocks, as needed, so that the vehicle can be moved without bumping into any parts of the lift when the vehicle is driven away.

-What should I avoid when using a lift?
+What should I avoid doing when operating a lift?

-- Do not leave the controls while the lift is in motion.
+- Do not leave the controls unattended while the lift is in motion.

 - Do not jam open the dead stick control.